 Healthy and Active Lifestyle program

-This program has been offered to over 35 primary schools in the South Sydney region.
-In 2011-2012, more than 1,600 students and teachers were able to take part in the program of which approximately 30% came from an Aboriginal or Torres Strait Islander background.
+To date, this program has been offered to over 35 primary schools in the South Sydney region.
+1,600 students and teachers take part in the program annually, of which approximately 30% came from an Aboriginal or Torres Strait Islander background.
 To complement these visits, teaching staff are given resources to continue the lessons and positive messages back at their respective school.

 Indigenous Leadership Program - Schools to Work Transition program